Top 13 Most Creepy And Mysterious Mysteries That Have Finally Been Explained

 What has been explained about the ship and people’s appearance?

-The disappearance of so many ships and planes in the area between Bermuda, Florida, and Puerto Rico, according to Karl Kruszelnicki, a fellow at Sydney University, has nothing to do with aliens or fire-crystals from the lost city of Atlantis.
+Karl Kruszelnicki, a fellow at Sydney University, says that the disappearance of so many ships and planes in the region between Bermuda, Florida, and Puerto Rico has nothing to do with aliens or fire-crystals from the lost city of Atlantis.

 2. Disapperance of Amelia Earhart